Why Trade CFDs?

 A CFD contract replicates as closely as possible the equivalent share transaction.
 Unlike financial spread betting, you are not betting per point movement of the share price.
 Rather, you buy or sell a quantity of CFDs, equivalent to a number of shares (although no physical share transaction actually takes place).

-To trade equity CFDs with InterTrader you simply buy or sell at the live market price and pay a small commission on opening and closing your position.
+To trade equity CFDs with InterTrader you simply buy or sell at the live market price and pay a small commission on opening and closing your position (for US equities this charge is incorporated in the spread).
 Find out more about CFD Trading Costs.

 With InterTrader you get all the advantages of online trading via our web-based platform or mobile apps.
 You can enjoy fast dealing wherever you are over a wide range of markets, with 100% market-neutral execution.
 You are in control of your trading, not the broker.